webix-hub/gitbook-webix-jet/details/recipes.md

 2. Just add a check in config :)

-Okay, suppose you want to distinguish two types of screens: *small* (less then 800px) and *wide*.
+Okay, suppose you want to distinguish two types of screens: *small* (less than 800px) and *wide*.
 (800 is just a number, you can choose the one you suppose is right).
 And there are two datatables (ListA and ListB) you want to display in two columns for *wide* screens and in two tabs for *small* screens. *StartView* is the layout.
 Add a property to app config and initialize it with a function that will count the width of the screen:

 ```js
 webix.ready(() => {